Tty (Unix): Usage

 The tty command is commonly used to check if the output medium is a terminal.
 The command prints the file name of the terminal connected to standard input.
-If no file is detected (in case, it's being run as part of a script or the command is being piped) "not a tty" is printed to stdout and the command exits with an exit status of 1.
+If no file is detected (in case, it's being run as part of a script or the command is being piped) "not a tty" is printed to standard output and the command exits with an exit status of 1.
 The command also can be run in silent mode (tty -s) where no output is produced, and the command exits with an appropriate exit status.